pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/messaging/nats/_index.md

 #### Receiving a message

-We can receive messages from our subscribed topic via the receive() method, which accepts a correlation_id and a timeout in milliseconds as input parameters.
+We can receive messages from our subscribed topic via the receive() method, which accepts a context and a timeout in milliseconds as input parameters.
 The code below gives an example of its usage:

 {{< tabsection >}}
   {{< include "./__code5_node.md" >}}